What are RSS

 Select Copy Shortcut ("Copy Link to Clipboard" for Mac;

-"Copy Link Location" if you use Firefox browser) then paste
+"Copy Link Location" if you use Firefox browser) then

 that URL into your RSS Reader.